mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

   ``bpf``

     Command line based power flow program.
-It executes using the commands from Power Flow Control (PFC) file.
-Example usage: ``bpf test.pfc.`` The PFC commands (.pfc) used with ``bpf`` allow for complete power flow runs including defining the model and commands to perform various operations.
-The :ref:`power-flow-control` section describes the commands available.
+It executes using the commands from a Power Flow Control (PFC) file.
+Example usage: ``bpf bench.pfc.`` The PFC commands (.pfc) used with ``bpf`` allow for complete power flow runs including defining the network model and commands to perform various operations.
+The :ref:`record-formats` section describes the network model records available and the :ref:`power-flow-control` section describes the commands available.

   ``ipfcut``